10 Ways How to Keep Clothes Smelling Fresh in Storage

 Keeping your clothes smelling fresh in the off season all starts with laundering

-the items before placing them in storage.
-Store the items properly in airtight containers.
+the items before placing them in large storage bags.
+Store the items properly in airtight containers and clothes storage bags.
 Use items that absorb moisture and odors in the space.
 And, finally, add fragrances using your favorite trick from the ways we shared above.

 Then, your clothes will be fresh and ready-to-wear whenever you are ready to remove them from storage.